jsseidel/ExampleMkTechDocs/more-information.md

 # More information

-For more information about using MkTechDocs, please see the [official documetation](https://att.github.io/MkTechDocs/).
+For more information about using MkTechDocs, please see the [usage guide](https://att.github.io/MkTechDocs/).